wso2-attic/ballerina-integrator/README.md

 ```
 ##### Add database configurations to the `ballerina.conf` file
 The purpose of  `ballerina.conf` file is to provide any external configurations that are required by ballerina programs.
-Since we need to interact with MySQL database we need to provide the database connection properties to the ballerina program via `ballerina.cof` file.
+Since we need to interact with MySQL database we need to provide the database connection properties to the ballerina program via `ballerina.conf` file.
 This configuration file will have the following fields,
 ```
 DATABASE_HOST = localhost